 The Cristalino Lodge

 The rainforest surrounding the Cristalino River is an exception to the deforestation of Alta Floresta as the area has over half a million acres of practically undisturbed forest.
-The rainforest can be visited from one of the most highly regarded lodges in the Amazon, the Cristalino Lodge, where you will be assigned a naturalist guide to see many different animals that inhabit the area, including several different monkeys, over 500 different birds, 200 different butterflies and moths, many different, unusual reptiles, and amphibians.
+The rainforest can be visited from one of the most highly regarded lodges in the Amazon, the Cristalino Lodge, where you will be assigned a naturalist guide to see many different animals that inhabit the area, including several different monkeys, over 500 different birds, 200 different butterflies and moths.
+There are also many different reptiles and amphibians to find.

 From the Cristalino Lodge, you can walk several different trails and take canoe trips into the jungle with your naturalist guide who will point out the animals and interesting plants inhabiting the rainforest.
 In addition to the trails, the lodge provides the largest canopy tower accessible to tourists in the Amazon.
 From the tower, you can see over the canopy and catch sight of different colorful birds flying over the rainforest.
 Don’t miss the Cristalino Lodge’s floating deck as well, where you can relax taking in the sights and sounds of the Amazon with a drink from the lodge bar and restaurant.
 To provide you comfort while enjoying the rainforest, the floating deck has rocking chairs, low tables, loungers, hammocks and parasols.